 The selected winner was Herbert Stava (Austria) amongst four nominees.

-He founded Energiepark Bruck/Leitha, an innovation and development centre (NGO), to transition his hometown towards a 100% renewable energy city and in a second step to develop the whole region towards 100% energy independent.
+He founded Energiepark Bruck/Leitha, an innovation and development centre (NGO), to transition his hometown towards a 100% renewable energy city and in a second step to develop the whole region towards 100% energy independence.
 See his page here

 The evening also celebrated the outstanding contributions of the 3 other nominees:

-Andrei Chiliman, the Mayor of Bucharest District 1 since 2004 who initiated one of the largest energy efficiency projects in Europe in order to transform District 1 into “the first energy efficient community in Romania” succeeding in making energy efficiency policies popular.
+Andrei Chiliman, the Mayor of Bucharest District 1 since 2004 who initiated one of the largest energy efficiency projects in Europe in order to transform District 1 into “the first energy-efficient community in Romania” succeeding in making energy efficiency policies popular.

-Fred Nordstrom, the founder of the renowned Regional Energy Agency of Norrbotten (NENET), who is a pioneer in his country with a long-standing experience and knowledge in the field of sustainable energy at the local and regional levels.
+Fred Nordstrom, the founder of the renowned Regional Energy Agency of Norrbotten (NENET), is a pioneer in his country with long-standing experience and knowledge in the field of sustainable energy at the local and regional levels.
 See his page here

-The Tipperary Energy Agency (TEA), an exemplary local energy agency, which has over the last 18 years achieved a significant reduction in public sector energy use.
+The Tipperary Energy Agency (TEA), an exemplary local energy agency, has over the last 18 years achieved a significant reduction in public sector energy use.
 TEA has participated in many projects and has managed to boost the economy and create more than 400 jobs over the last 5 years.

 The Roger Léron Award will be awarded every year to an individual or organisation for outstanding merit in our field of activities.

 For the next edition, we will open the applications in January 2016.